The History of Churchill Downs

 - The owners of Churchill Downs, who were officials of the New Louisville Jockey Club, joined with nearby Douglas Park to form the Louisville Racing Association, whose purpose was to establish race dates and policies for racing in the City.
 This relationship led to the formation of the Kentucky Jockey Club in February 1919.

-- The first recorded flight in Kentucky takes off in the infield
+- One of the first recorded flights in Kentucky takes off in the infield

 - The American Turf Association serves as the new holding company for the racetracks including- Churchill Downs, Douglas Park, Lexington, Latonia in Kentucky & Fairmount Park, Lincoln Fields, and Washington Park in Illinois.

 - The track was incorporated as Churchill Downs.